rogerluan/JSEN/README.md

 let request: [String:JSEN] = [
     "middle_name": %optionalString
 ]

-network.put(request)
+network.post(path: "user", parameters: request) network.put(path: "user", parameters: request) network.patch(path: "user", parameters: request) network.mergePatch(path: "user", parameters: request)
 ```

+In the scenarios above, what do you think should be the RESTful expected behavior?

-Now, if the `%` operator detected a nonnull String, great.
+If the `%` operator detected a nonnull String, great.
 But if it detected its underlying value to be `.none` (aka `nil`), it would convert the value to `.null`, which, when encoded, would be converted to `NSNull()` (more on this below in the Codable section).
 As you imagine, `NSNull()` and `nil` have very different behaviors when it comes to RESTful APIs - the former might delete the key information on the database, while the latter will simply be ignored by Swift Dictionary (as if the field wasn't even there).

 Hence, if you want to use an optional value, make the call explicit by using either `.null` if you know the value must be encoded into a `NSNull()` instance, or unwrap its value and wrap it around one of the non-null JSEN cases.